rose84/nava-solutions/content/products/nava-siem/_index.md

 +++
   title = "Nava SIEM Agent – Seamless cloud security" heroText = "Nearly 70% of enterprises rely on the cloud.
 Adoption varies from one company to the next, yet one thing is certain: enterprises are increasing reliance on the cloud.
-Is your security program equipped to handle new challenges from the cloud?" heroBg = "hero-security.jpg" draft = false showthedate = false
+Is your security program equipped to handle new challenges from the cloud?" heroButton = "Download Trial" redir = "/nava-siem/download-nava-siem/" heroBg = "hero-security.jpg" draft = false showthedate = false
 +++

 {{% container tag="section" class="content-block product" %}}